cs2113-f24/cs2113-f24.github.io/labs/00-setup.md

 ## Part 4: Making a change

 Finally, we're going to update the file we just pushed to git.
 Change the string printed in `HelloWorld.java` to include your name.
-Then, go through the steps above to commit and push those changes (you don't need to add the file to the repo, because it is already there -- only new files need to be added, and only once).
+Then, go through the steps above to commit and push those changes (you don't need to `git add` the file to the repo, because it is already there -- only new files need to be added, and only once).

 Make sure that when you refresh the browser, you can see your changes there.